BillyP-Bot/billybot-discord/README.md

 # billybot-discord

-Discord bot repo for the one and only BillyP Bot of Boy Town.
+The one and only BillyP Bot of Boy Town!

 ## Develop & Test: